Fire and rescue services

 We don't update our advice for individual gun crimes, such as mass shootings or active shooter events unless Australians face a significant risk.

-According to the latest official crime statistics from the Federal Bureau of Investigation (FBI), violent crime rates vary across the country.
-Still, they are highest in cities and urban areas.
-Even in cities with relatively low violent crime rates, there can be unsafe and no-go areas.
+According to the latest official crime statistics from the Federal Bureau of Investigation (FBI), violent crime rates vary across the country but are highest in cities and urban areas.

 To protect yourself from violent crime:

 If you're affected by violent crime, follow advice from local authorities.
+If you require consular assistance, contact your nearest Australian embassy or consulate (see Local contacts).

 Petty crime